airgap-it/woocommerce-beacon/README.md

 1. In the admin, enable the payment gateway by going to WooCommerce -> Payments -> Beacon
 2. Click on manage
 3. Enable the payment gateway, set a title, description, recipient address (your Tezos Wallet address), min Confirmations (you can leave it as default), set a store name and define the payment button description
-4. Navigate to WooCommerce -> Settings -> General
+4. Navigate to Plugins -> Beacon configuration
-5. Pick the currency you want to accept (i.e. uUSD)
+5. Enable the currencies you want to accept and the conversion rate to your main store currency

 === Tests ===